robbert-vdh/yabridge/README.md

     situation triggers this.
   - Phase plant can't load large chunks.
 Seems to be a problem with Phase Plant since other plugins don't have this issue.
+  - KiloHearts plugins create a ridiculous amount of file descriptor leaks in wineserver when esync is enabled.
+I haven't come across any other plugins that do this.
+Not sure if this is fixable in yabridge.
   - Serum crashed and audio engine froze while browsing through Serum presets in the browser?
   - No midi input in Kontakt.
-  - There seems to be an issue with wineserver not closing file descriptors, this can happen when indexing a lot of VST plugins.
-Not sure if this is something we can fix.
   - Polish GUIs even further.
 There are some todos left in `src/wine-host/editor.{h,cpp}`.
 - Add missing details if any to the architecture section.